edyan/neuralyzer/README.md

 =====

 ## Summary
-This project is a library and a command line tool that **anonymizes** a database (action = update in config).
-It uses [Faker](https://github.com/fzaninotto/Faker) to generate data and replace the rows in tables.
+This project is a library and a command line tool that **anonymizes** a database by updating data or generating fake data (update vs insert).
+It uses [Faker](https://github.com/fzaninotto/Faker) to generate data from rules defined in a configuration file.

-It is also able to **generate** fake data to insert it into tables (action = insert in config).
-For example, you can load a table with millions of fake records for load tests.
+As it can do row per row or use batch mechanisms, you can load tables with dozens of millions of fake records.

 It uses [Doctrine DBAL](https://github.com/doctrine/dbal) to abstract interactions with databases.
 It's then supposed to be able to work with any database type.
-Currently it works with MySQL, PostgreSQL and SQLServer.
+Currently it works (tested extensively) with MySQL, PostgreSQL and SQLServer.

 Neuralyzer has an option to clean tables by injecting a `DELETE FROM` with a `WHERE` critera before launching the anonymization (see the config parameters `delete` and `delete_from`).